Going vegan is all the rage today. Along with the belief it will save the planet, some believe it’s also a healthier way to eat.

-I know of people who smoke a pack of cigarettes a day their whole life and never suffered ill health, other than yellow teeth and nasty breath.
+I know of people who’ve smoked a pack of cigarettes a day their whole life and avoided ill health (other than yellow teeth and nasty breath).

 I know of people who eat more fast food than Ronald McDonald and look, perform, and feel great as well.

 They’re the exception.
 And there are exceptions in the world of vegans as well.

 I also understand that when people initially adopt a vegan diet, eliminating the processed crap that most people eat, they feel better.
 It isn’t the fact that they’re eating a vegan diet, it’s that they’re not eating the crap they ate in the past.
 For a while, I do expect them to feel good.
 But just for a while.